njmittet/learning-react/notes/react-redux.md

 }
 ```

-Class properties can also be `static`, making them available on the class only, instead of the class instance, which introduces the improvement that `defaultProps` and `propTyped` can be declared as static class properies within a React component class instead of outside of the class.
+Class properties can also be `static`, making them available on the class only, instead of the class instance, which introduces the improvement that `defaultProps` and `propType` can be declared as static class properies within a React component class instead of outside of the class.

 ```JSX
 class MyComponent extends React.Component {